larottao/Westernacher-Automated-Translation-Tool/README.md

 Advantages:

-No more black box, interactively approve and edit each translated text  before making changes on your file.
+- No more black box, interactively approve and edit each translated text  before making changes on your file.

-No dumb file size or limits, unlike existing translation services.
+- No dumb file size or limits, unlike existing translation services.

-Does not try to translate numbers or symbols, saving money.
+- Does not try to translate numbers or symbols, saving money.

-Saves translations in a locally saved Dictionary, to avoid wasting money translating repeated texts across presentations.
+- Saves translations in a locally saved Dictionary, to avoid wasting money translating repeated texts across presentations.

+- Allows to select which texts get translated and which text do not, to avoid sending confidential information to the third party translation service.

-The original and translated items are automatically saved on a separate .JSON in the same path as the original office file.
+- The original and translated items are automatically saved on a separate .JSON in the same path as the original office file.

-Original font and format is mostly preserved, if the translated text is longer than the original one, it will shrink the font size to make it fit.
+- Original font and format is mostly preserved, if the translated text is longer than the original one, it will shrink the font size to make it fit.

-The tables inside Power Point files are recognized.
+- The tables inside Power Point files are recognized.

-Uses DeepL API or Google Translate website, the latter via Selenium Firefox.
+- Uses DeepL API or Google Translate website, the latter via Selenium Firefox.
 Nice to have if you run out of credit in DeepL.